BIOL-010 Issues in Biology

 A science-based exploration of human sexuality and reproduction, which involves consideration of sexual anatomy, physiology, social norms, gender, perception, and behavior.
 From a social science perspective, sexuality is a key organizing factor for cognition, emotion, and relationships.
 Biologically, sexuality represents the means for propagating our species and serves important evolutionary and survival functions.
 It is a complex topic that requires broad integrated thinking across disciplines.
 Prerequisite: junior standing.

-BIOL-102 Cell and Organismal Biology
+BIOL-102 Cell Biology and Genetics

 BIOL-157 The Biology of Women